s4shibam/ckret/README.md

 ## ⚡ Introduction

-Ckret is an anonymous interaction platform, where users can send and receive messages anonymously via link.
+Ckret is a comprehensive anonymous interaction platform that enables users to exchange messages and sketches anonymously.
+With features like personal profiles, secure message encryption, and creative expression tools, it provides a safe and engaging space for anonymous communication.

 ## ✨ Features

-- Exchange messages with friends and families anonymously.
+- Exchange messages and sketches with friends and families anonymously
-- Create account anonymously or with gmail to get messages.
+- Create account anonymously or with Gmail to receive messages and artwork
-- Send secret messages using ckret link without even creating account.
+- Send secret messages using Ckret link without creating an account
+- Personal profile page with featured messages and sketches
+- Store and showcase your replies to messages
+- AES encryption for enhanced message security
-- Share ckret link to social media platforms in one click to receive messages.
+- Share Ckret link to social media platforms in one click
-- Highly customizable settings for the best user experience.
+- Highly customizable settings for the best user experience
-- Install the Ckret App (PWA) for convenience.
+- Install the Ckret App (PWA) for convenience

 ## ⚙️ Tech Stack